sammyCHY/devops_project/Linux_project/linux.md

 One of Linux's greatest strengths is its flexibility and customizability.
 Users can tailor their Linux systems to meet specific requirements, choosing from a vast array of software packages, desktop environments, and system configurations.

 **Learning Linux can be a rewarding journey, offering valuable skills in system administration, software development, and cybersecurity.
 Whether you're a beginner or an experienced user, Linux provides a powerful platform for exploration, innovation, and collaboration**.

+The first command below *su root*' is used in Linux to switch to the root user account, which is the superuser or administrative account with full priviledges over the system.